Elliptic Curves with positive rank and no integral points: The Case of No Integral Points

-For $D>0$ whose corresponding quadratic number fields $K_{D}$ and $K_{D'}$ satisfy $r_{3}(D) = r_{3}(D')$, the elliptic curves $E_{D'}$ have no integral points but their rank however, might be zero. \end{proposition} \begin{proof} The fact that the whole family of elliptic curves $E_{D'}$ has odd rank in the case $D < 0$ and even rank in the case $D > 0$, was proved in Corollary~\ref{oddrank}.
-Assume now that we are in the escalatory case for $D < 0$ (respectively, that we are in the non-escalotry case for $D > 0$) and assume by way of contradiction that an elliptic curve $E_{D'}$ in this subfamily has an \emph{integral} point $P = (A , B) \in E_{D'}(\mathbb{Z})$.
+For $D>0$ whose corresponding quadratic number fields $K_{D}$ and $K_{D'}$ satisfy $r_{3}(D) = r_{3}(D')$, the elliptic curves $E_{D'}$ have no integral points. \end{proposition} \begin{proof} We assume that we are in the escalatory case for $D < 0$ (respectively, that we are in the non-escalatory case for $D > 0$).
+Let us assume by way of contradiction that an elliptic curve $E_{D'}$ in this subfamily has an \emph{integral} point $P = (A , B) \in E_{D'}(\mathbb{Z})$.
 Plugging the point back in $E_{D'}$ and modifying the coefficients a little we obtain

-Case (a): From the equation of $E_{D'}$, we see that if either $A$ or $B$ is even then so must be the other one, since $B^{2} = A^{3} - 3\cdot16D$.
+Case~(a): From the equation of $E_{D'}$, we see that if either $A$ or $B$ is even then so must be the other one, since $B^{2} = A^{3} - 3\cdot16D$.
 From the same equation we see that $B$ must actually be divisible by $4$ exactly, since $2 \nmid 3D$.
 Let $A=2a'$ and $B=4b$.
 Cancelling out the $16$ we end up with $2a'^{3} = b^{2} + 3D$.
 Since $D\equiv 1 \bmod 4$ and $b$ is odd, we have a contradiction unless $2 | a'$.
 Therefore, if both $A$ and $B$ are even then we must have that $4 ||B$ and $4 | A$, and we can write $A=2a'=4a$.
 This implies that the monic polynomial

 is in $\mathbb{Z}[x]$ and is of discriminant exactly $3^{4}D$.

 Consider the element $\lambda = \frac{\frac{B}{4}+\sqrt{D'}}{2} = \frac{b+\sqrt{D'}}{2} \in \mathcal{O}_{D'}$.
 We see that and

 Given the polynomial $g(x) \in \mathbb{Z}(x)$ above, \cite[Proposition 4.1(1)]{Hambleton} implies that $\lambda$ is a $3$-virtual unit.